skramperger/Softwaretechnik/README.md

 ### Contributing
 Contributions are welcome!
 To contribute:

-Markup : 1.
-Fork the repository.
+  1. Fork the repository.
   2. Create a new branch (git checkout -b feature-branch).
   3. Push to the branch (git push origin feature-branch).
   4. Create a new Pull Request.
   5. License
   6. This project is licensed under the MIT License.
 See the LICENSE file for details.

-Acknowledgments
+### Acknowledgments
 - Thanks to HTL Bulme Graz-Gösting for the educational support.
 - Special thanks to all contributors and fellow students.